 3. You use porn to cope with emotions

 Pay attention to what you feel right before you use porn.
-If the answer is usually stress, boredom, loneliness, anxiety, sadness, or anger, porn has become your emotional regulation tool.
+If the answer is usually stress, boredom, loneliness, anxiety, sadness, or anger, porn may have become an emotional regulation tool.

 4. You feel withdrawal symptoms when you stop